straw-hat-team/adr/src/adrs/6310044131/README.md

   services; qualified kinship never pollutes the result.
 - Moving a resource is a change of `parent`, which keeps move APIs uniform (`sourceParent`, `destinationParent`) across services.
+- The rule is enforced in schema tooling, not review vigilance: the protobuf lint pipeline rejects a field named exactly `parent` that is not typed as a hierarchy-node reference, and flags `parent`-prefixed fields missing a type qualifier (the machine-checkable analog of Google's `google.api.resource_reference` annotations on parent fields).
+- Domains that own a tree of same-kind resources qualify with their own type (`parentTaskId`, `parentCommentId`).
+The hierarchy service's own events are the one near-bare use (`parentId` on a node), which is
+  consistent: there the parent is placement.
+- Foreign protocols keep their names at the boundary.
+If an external standard uses bare `parent` for kinship, adapters translate at the edge; this ADR governs our stored schemas and events only.

 ## Links